 What was most important for you when planning the project and what were the biggest challenges you faced?

-Where do you get motivation and inspiration from for your work?
+Where do you get motivation and inspiration for your work?

 I mostly take motivation from literature, art and film.
 Even music is a strong driver in my work.
 While current circumstances prohibit it, travel and exploring different cultures and environments is typically a strong motivator.
 Frequently though it is usually a combination of all aspects.
 I often experiment with creating moods, projecting films muted with a certain ambient light, incense and a custom soundtrack while sketching, 3d modelling and referencing books.
 This may sound like a crazy thing to do but this mash-up technique and work environment with sensory overflow works extremely well for me to produce stimulus.
 People in the office gradually get used to it and learn to embrace it.

-How do you think your own culture and environment has shaped your personal and professional creative vision?
+How do you think your own culture and environment have shaped your personal and professional creative vision?

 Growing up in Vienna which once used to be the cultural centre of the Habsburg monarchy is very relevant to my creative viewpoints.
 I learned that arts and culture are the cornerstones of a society and therefore are well respected and part of public discourse.
 This environment is also saturated with great examples of past innovations and offers a good insight into how such innovations fared over time.
 This allowed me early to elect my creative and procedural environment which was refined and improved ultimately here in the United States where design takes on a different role in society and innovation in architecture takes a more academic route.
 Ultimately I embrace both parts and that is what forms me and my design.